stencillogic/Start-with-Rust-fast/README.md

 }
 ```

 Compiler uses three rules to figure out what lifetimes references have when there are no explicit lifetimes specified.
-THese are
+These are
 _lifetime elision rules_:

 1. Each parameter that is a reference gets its own lifetime parameter.
 In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32);` a function with two parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32, y: &'b i32);` and so on.